wanlicn/Restaurant/docs/Xiaogaojie-ShrimpNoodles-cold.md

   * Sugar: 1 tsp
   * Water: 2 tbsp
   * Oil: as needed
-1. Pure the hot oil (used in step3) into the Group1 ingredents
-2. Mixed with Group4 ingredents

 ### Steps:
 - Step 1: **Prepare the noodles**